-The experienced Huntington Beach Truck Accident Lawyers at Bisnar Chase can help gather the evidence that is required to hold negligent parties liable for your vehicle wreck.
+The experienced Huntington Beach truck accident lawyers at Bisnar Chase can help gather the evidence required to hold negligent parties liable for your vehicle’s wreck.

-If you or a loved one has been injured by a negligent truck driver, the personal injury law firm of Bisnar Chase can help you better understand your legal rights and options.
+We are experts in holding negligent parties accountable, whether an impaired or reckless driver, a corner-cutting company or someone else.
+If a negligent truck driver has injured you or a loved one, the personal injury law firm of Bisnar Chase can help you better understand your legal rights and options.

-Please call us at 949-203-3814 for a free consultation and comprehensive case assessment.
+Please call us at (949) 203-3814 for a free consultation and comprehensive case assessment with no obligation.

 Big-rig accidents can be deadly.
-Semi-trucks weigh up to three thousand pounds and because of their weight, it is difficult for trucks to come to an immediate stop in case of an emergency.
-If truck companies, drivers and manufacturers become careless this can cause serious property damage and can even cost lives as well.
+Semi-trucks weigh up to three thousand pounds and, because of their weight, it is difficult for trucks to come to an immediate stop in case of an emergency.
+They also do a lot of damage when they collide with other vehicles.
+If truck companies, drivers, and manufacturers become careless this can cause severe property damage and can even cost lives.

 Common causes of truck accidents include:

 - Rollovers: Truckers who speed at a curve have the potential to cause a rollover accident.
 In a study conducted by the US National Library of Medicine National Institutes of Health, 45% of rollover collisions took place due to a trucker speeding.
-One of the biggest factors of why rollovers take place is due to misjudgment.
-If a truck driver does not slow down when approaching a turn this can lead to a semi to flipping over.
+One of the most significant factors of why rollovers take place is due to misjudgment.
+If a truck driver does not slow down when approaching a turn, this can lead to a semi-truck flipping over.

-- Backing collisions: Truck drivers who are careless when reversing can be labeled as negligent in a court of law.
-When backing up a trucker should do so slowly and become pay special attention to their surroundings.
+- Backing collisions: Truck drivers careless when reversing can be labeled as negligent in a court of law.
+When backing up, a trucker should do so slowly and become pay special attention to their surroundings.
 Even if a trucker takes precautions though they can still accidentally injure someone due to a person or car being in their blind spot.
-The blind spot of a 18 wheeler can be as large as 70 feet.
-Semi-truck drivers can avoid colliding into someone or damaging property by simply adjusting their mirrors.
+The blind spot of an 18-wheeler can be as large as 70 feet.
+Semi-truck drivers can often avoid colliding with someone or damaging property by adjusting their mirrors or taking proper care.

-- Dangerous cargo crashes: Cargo crashing into a vehicle can be fatal especially if the cargo that was being carried was hazardous.
-Some examples of dangerous cargo can include radioactive substances, poisonous materials, flammable objects or explosives.
+- Dangerous cargo crashes: Cargo crashing into a vehicle can be fatal, especially if the load that was being carried was hazardous.
+Some examples of dangerous cargo include radioactive substances, poisonous materials, flammable objects, or explosives.
 It is very common for a trucker to lose their life if they collide or rollover with flammable cargo.

 - T-bone accidents: T-bone collisions commonly take place at intersections when a semi-truck is making a left-hand turn.
-Factors that contribute to a T-bone accident can include a driver texting and driving, running a red light or switching lanes abruptly.
-T-bone car accidents can be deadly especially if the impact occurs on the driver side of a four-door vehicle.
+Factors that contribute to a T-bone accident can include a driver texting and driving, running a red light, or switching lanes abruptly.
+T-bone car accidents can be deadly primarily if the impact occurs on the driver’s side of a four-door vehicle.

 Who is Liable for your Injuries?

 Semi-truck accident victims automatically assume that the person who would be accountable for their injuries and losses would be the truck driver.
-While that can be the case at times, other entities can also be liable for the damages a truck accident victim has faced.
-Entities that can also be held responsible for injuries and losses can be the trucking company, cargo company or the manufacturer of the big-rig.
+While that can sometimes be the case, other entities can also be liable for the damages a truck accident victim has faced.
+Entities that can also be held responsible for injuries and losses can be the trucking company, cargo company, or the manufacturer of the big rig.

-At times many trucking companies feel a need to cut corners and save money on upkeep.
-This can potentially lead to a semi truck collision.
-Parts of a truck that are important to check regularly are coolant leaks, oil fluid level for diesel exhaust and air filters.
+Many trucking companies sometimes need to cut corners and save money on upkeep.
+This can potentially lead to a semi-truck collision in Huntington Beach.
+Parts of a truck that are important to check regularly are coolant leaks, oil fluid level for diesel exhaust, and air filters.

 Common Huntington Beach Big-Rig Accident Injuries

-According to the National Highway Traffic Safety Administration, over 23% of truck crashes leave victims with severe injuries.
-The Federal Motor Carrier Safety Administration stated that over the years truck accidents had increased by 9%.
-With truck collisions on the rise, many have been disabled or the collisions were fatal.
+According to the National Highway Traffic Safety Administration, over 23% of truck crashes leave victims with severe injuries and can even result in wrongful death.
+The Federal Motor Carrier Safety Administration stated that over the years, truck accidents had increased by 9%.
+With truck collisions on the rise, many have been disabled, or the crashes were fatal.

-- Traumatic brain injuries: Head injuries are one of the most severe injuries a auto accident victim can face.
+- Traumatic brain injuries: Head injuries are one of the most severe injuries an auto accident victim can face.
 Traumatic brain injuries are classified as any blow to the head that disturbs the brain from functioning regularly.
-Unlike most injuries, head injuries are dangerous because a strong blow to the head and the effects that follow can be long-lasting.
-If a person experiences trauma to the head it may be difficult for a person to retain information, verbalize feelings or it can cause a person to be suicidal.
+Unlike most injuries, head injuries are dangerous because a solid blow to the head and the effects that follow can be long-lasting.
+If a person experiences trauma to the head, it may be difficult for the person to retain information and verbalize feelings, or it can cause a person to be suicidal.

 - Spinal cord injuries: The spinal cord is one of the most sensitive parts of the body and if just one piece is disrupted it can be paralyzing.
-Spinal cord injuries are separated into four categories which include cervical spinal cord injuries, lumbar spinal cord injuries, thoracic spinal cord injuries and sacral spinal cord injuries.
+Spinal cord injuries are separated into four categories: cervical spinal cord injuries, lumbar spinal cord injuries, thoracic spinal cord injuries, and sacral spinal cord injuries.
 Each differs in which part of the body will be affected.
-For example, those who have suffered from a "sacral spinal cord injury" will be left with injuries that will affect the back of the thighs, buttocks hips and organs in the pelvic region.
+For example, those who have suffered from a “sacral spinal cord injury” will be left with injuries involving the back of the thighs, buttocks, hips, and organs in the pelvic region.

-After a truck accident, many injury victims are left with hefty medical expenses and have lost out on wages due to being out of work for weeks or even months at a time.
+After a truck accident, many injury victims are left with hefty medical expenses and have lost out on wages due to being out of work for weeks or even months.
 At times insurance companies may not cover all the costs for the damages.
 If you were involved in a semi-truck collision, contact one of our best Huntington Beach truck accident attorneys to learn more about the compensation you can receive from your crash.

 You can be compensated for expenses such as: